wavetermdev/waveterm/README.md

 ## Contributing

-Wave uses Github Issues for issue tracking.
+Wave uses GitHub Issues for issue tracking.

 Find more information in our [Contributions Guide](CONTRIBUTING.md), which includes: